shockscript/spec/src/enums.md

 trace(obj == E(["a", "b"]));
 ```

-## Numeric type
+## Customizing the numeric type

 Enumerations use the `Number` type by default to represent the variant values.
-The user is allowed to change the type to another numeric type through the `Type` meta-data.
+The user is allowed to change the type to another numeric type through using a meta-data named after that numeric type.

 ```
-[Type(decimal)]
+[decimal]
 enum E1 {
     const A, B, C;
 }